jwalsh/rust-node-example/README.md

 # node-rust

-This exposes calls from JavaScript back to node.
+This exposes calls from JavaScript back to Rust.

 # Installation